 How to Set the Table

-One of the most common questions asked when setting a table is, what is the correct way to set a table?
+One of the most common questions asked when you set a table is, what is the correct way to set a table?
 There are a few basic things you need to know and it’s easy from there.
-The forks always go to the left of the plate and the knives and spoons go to the left.
+The forks always go to the left of the plate and the knives and spoons go to the right.
 Napkins also go on the left.
 All of the additional utensils are set in the order of use, from the outside in.
 Since you use a salad fork before a dinner fork, the salad fork goes to the outside.

 There are a few hints you can use to remember hot to set a table.
-Use the word F-O-R-K-S. Going left to right, F is for the fork, O is for the round plate, ignore the R, K is for knife and S is for the spoon.
+Use the word F-O-R-K-S. Going left to right, F is for the fork, O is for the round plate, ignore the R, K is for the knife, and S is for the spoon.
 You can also use b and d.
 Touch the tip of your thumb to your pointing finger.
 You should form a lower case b with the left hand and a lower case d with the right hand.
 That can be a reminder that the bread plate goes on the left side and the dessert plate goes on the right side.

 I hope you have as much fun as I do setting your next table.
 If you have any additional tips I would love you to share them here!